 When the lease expired in 1848 it is uncertain whether or not it was renewed but the indications are that the mine closed around this time.
 By the 1860s the family's mining interests seemed to have moved upriver, beyond the weir, to an area known as 'The Keg'.

 It is not known with any certainty when the Compstall Navigation ceased being used as a canal, except that it was somewhere between 1848 and the 1860s.
-Today, the Compstall Navigation is part of the Etherow Country Park.
+Today, the Compstall Navigation is within the Etherow Country Park which also incorporates the Compstall Nature Reserve.

 Click thumbnails for full pictures, then click browser back button/arrow to return here